brettchalupa/brettchalupa.github.io/about.md

 # About

 <p class='intro'>
 Hi, my name is Brett.
-I'm a software developer, designer, and comic artist.
+I'm a software developer, writer, and comic artist.
 I live in Portland, Oregon.
 </p>

 ![Photo of Brett](/img/brett_about.jpg)